 A database is a searchable collection of information.
-A research database is where you find journal, magazine, and newspaper articles.
+Most research databases are searchable collections of journal, magazine, and newspaper articles.
 Each database contains thousands of articles published in many different journals, allowing you find relevant articles faster than you would by searching individual journals.

 Some databases provide the full text of articles.
 Others provide abstracts, or summaries, only.